25 Free Things To Do Indoors in Atlanta: Free Places To Play Indoors on Cold and Rainy Days

 Babyland: Free Things To Do in Atlanta On Cold and Rainy

-The trip to Babyland is free, however the gift shop is not.
+The trip to Babyland is free; however, the gift shop is not.

 2. Babyland General Hospital - Cleveland

 Part museum, part retail store, part doll hospital, Babyland is THE place for Cabbage Patch Kids enthusiasts.
 Located in Cleveland, Georgia, Babyland is a toyland that shows Mother Cabbage on display beneath the Magic Crystal Tree, where babies are "born."
-Note: The tour ends in a massive retail shop that charges for a variety of toys, so be prepared for kids to beg.
+Note: The tour ends in a massive retail shop that charges for toys, so be prepared for kids to beg.

 Avalon play area: Free Things To Do in Atlanta On Cold and Rainy